Lalit1112/obsidian-ai-assistant/README.md

 ### Text Assistant

--   **Model choice**: choice of the text model.
+-   **Model choice**: choice of the default text model.
 Latest OpenAI, Anthropic, and Google Gemini models are available.
+-   **Critique Model**: choose the default model for critique mode (should be stronger than your primary model for best analysis)
 -   **Maximum number of tokens** in the generated answer
 -   **Prompt behavior**: When ON - replaces selected text with AI response.
 When OFF - keeps selected text and adds AI response below it.
 -   **Custom Prompts**: Define up to 3 frequently used prompts that will appear as quick-select options in prompt mode.